yesdevnull/iStat-for-Status-Board/README.md

 * **temp_day:** Temp sensors for the last 24 hours
 * **temp_hour :** Temp sensors for the last 60 minutes

+Also included is a graph modified to hide the X axis (timestamps).
+To do this, simple add ```&hideXAxis``` anywhere in your query string.

 ### CPU Graph Usage
 There's an optional parameter called ```$cores``` that you can provide to better scale the graph.
 By default, we assume that your machine is a dual-core machine, but you can override that using the ```$cores``` variable.
 Simply add to the query string like such: